iscbel/cse15l-lab-reports/LabReport3.md

 ## 1: Using `-or`
 **Source**: [Using -or with find](https://adamtheautomator.com/bash-find/#Combining_Two_Conditions_with_the_-or_Operator)

 One thing that I found in my research was the usage of combining `-or` along with `find`.
-We are told in the instructions that we will be using ==./technical==
+We are told in the instructions that we will be using `./technical`.
+A little explanation of what is inside `./technical` is a bunch of files with txt files containing different information and different lengths of text.
+It can get a little difficult to find something within those files especially if you don't remember the name of the file exactly.

+### Example 1